 When you are facing criminal charges in federal court, the road can be arduous at best.
-Who you choose to represent you, your federal criminal defense attorney, is vital in the outcome of your case.
+Who you choose to represent you as your federal criminal defense attorney is vital in the outcome of your case.
 An attorney with little or no experience in federal court dealing with federal offenses is likely not prepared to go toe to toe with federal prosecutors.
 You want a federal criminal defense lawyer who handles federal cases on a regular basis and has a proven track record of success in the federal courtroom.

 Federal prosecutors are known for building solid cases, usually based on significant evidence.
 This may come after a lengthy investigation, sometimes even months or years, before they bring charges.
 They may have all the evidence they need to arrest you before you are even aware of any investigation or charges.
 They have extensive resources and will spare no expense in their efforts to bring a conviction against you.

 Federal law enforcement will, many times, use various strategies for gathering evidence.
 This may include the use of electronic surveillance as well as using informants or undercover agents to document illegal activity, gather physical evidence, and record conversations.
 Quite often, a successful defense in a federal criminal case hinges on discrediting the evidence, type of evidence, or how it was gathered.

 Mr. Litvak has extensive experience in the practice area of federal criminal defense, he has defended clients in federal courts for both national and international cases involving cybercrimes, terrorism, organized crime, bank robbery, large-scale fraud, and more.
 His involvement in court cases as lead counsel as well as co-counsel in some of the biggest, most complex, significant federal criminal court cases in US history has given him the experience necessary to handle federal defense in a professional, efficient way, bringing about the best possible outcome for his clients.